 1. Experiment with using satellite telemetry data for abundance estimation.

-Fourteen harbor seals were successfully tagged within the study area in February 2018, February-March 2020, and February 2022 with satellite tags.
+Fourteen harbor seals were successfully tagged within the study area from 2018-2022 with satellite tags.
 The satellite telemetry data for the tagged seals is available on MoveBank.org as well as the Animal Telemetry Network.
 The final report summarizing tagging efforts for the 2021/2022 season as well as analysis results from the 2018-2022 seasons has been completed (Ampela et al. 2023).
-The additional data from this study will provide a more robust suite of information pertaining to the distribution, migratory routes, haul-out patterns, and diving behavior of seals in this area, as well as provide a baseline for behavioral response studies in the future.
-If additional tagging and tracking efforts are planned for future field seasons along the U.S. east coast, especially Virginia, the modeling framework developed by Sharples
+The additional data from this study will provide a more robust suite of information pertaining to the distribution, migratory routes, haul-out patterns, and diving behavior of seals in this area.
+If additional tagging and tracking efforts are planned for future field seasons along the U.S. east coast, especially Virginia, a more robust approach involving a generalized linear mixed model framework by Sharples et al. (2009) to estimate seasonal absolute abundance using haul-out counts and information from satellite telemetry data may be possible to improve abundance estimation efforts for the region.

-- et al. (2009) could be applied to the count and satellite telemetry data, to potentially improve abundance estimation efforts for the region. - 2.
-Investigate the use of improved automated photo identification tools and seal recognition software.
-The use of the Extract Compare software was previously investigated in partnership with Naval Undersea Warfare Center, Division Newport and was determined to be ineffective for this project.
-However, new computer-assisted pattern and facial recognition software (e.g., Hotspotter, Seal Codex, or SealNet) have been developed and improved upon to assist in seal pelage pattern and facial recognition and matching individuals (Birenbaum et al. 2022; Langley et al. 2021), which in the future may be used to enhance the photographic mark-recapture potential of the study.
-Automated matching may improve the frequency of matches as well asimprove photo-matching time and abundance estimation. - 3.
-Submit data to OBIS-SEAMAP.
+2. Investigate the use of improved automated photo identification tools and seal recognition software.

+New computer-assisted pattern and facial recognition software (e.g., Hotspotter, Seal Codex, or SealNet) have been developed and improved upon to assist in seal pelage pattern and facial recognition and matching individuals (Birenbaum et al. 2022; Langley et al. 2021), which in the future may be used to enhance the photographic mark-recapture potential of the study.
+Automated matching may improve the frequency of matches as well as improve photo-matching time and abundance estimation.

+3. Submit data to OBIS-SEAMAP.

 Documentation of seal presence for Virginia is currently lacking in sightings databases and the published literature.
-We are in the process of adding these data to OBIS-SEAMAP, which will allow the data to be archived and accessible for use by future researchers and promote collaboration with organizations in order to augment our understanding of the distribution and the ecology of pinnipeds in the Mid-Atlantic. - 4.
-Integrate remote time-lapse camera data with the haul-out survey analysis.
+We will be inquiring with Duke University to have these data incorporated into OBIS-SEAMAP, which will allow the data to be archived and accessible for use by future researchers and promote collaboration with organizations in order to augment our understanding of the distribution and ecology of pinnipeds in the Mid-Atlantic region.

+4. Integrate remote time-lapse camera data with the haul-out survey analysis.

 The use of time-lapse remote camera surveys provides additional and near continuous monitoring data during daylight hours at the Eastern Shore and CBBT survey areas.
 These data are an important supplement to what is being collected by the vessel survey team, providing a much larger sample size for the count estimates.
 The integration of the data from these projects will likely allow us to better assess seal presence and abundance in Virginia.